cartigli/vault/xsorted()/II Python/IV ML/VI Deep ML/I Layers.md

 \end{document}
 ```

-*this is a visual representation of the model we defined and trained in V Linear Networks, Tensors*
+*This is a visual representation of the model we defined and trained in V Linear Networks, Tensors*

 an example of a  non-linear function ; [ Sigmoid Function ]$$\text{Sigmoid} = \sigma (x) = \frac{1}{1+\epsilon^{-x}}$$ The graphical representation of the Sigmoid function is
 ```tikz